Vaikom Ramachandran

 Vaikom Ramachandran (born 3 May 1962) is an Indian poet and lyricist who writes in Malayalam language.
 He is the author of Chottanikkara Bhagavathy Suprabhatham, Hariharathmajam, the Unarthpatt (Suprabhatham song)of Sabarimala Ayyappa Swamy.
+Vaikom Ramachandran received the Poonthanam Jnanappana Award of the Guruvayur Devaswom in 2026.
+He was the first recipient of the honor from the Kottayam district.

-He is a recipient of Kerala Kshethra Anushtana Kalavedi's Nadasree award and several other awards of great reputation including Thali Mahadeva Puraskaram, Udayanapuram Subrahmanya Swamy Temple Puraskaram and many others.
-He has composed more than twenty-five Suprabhatham songs(Unarthpatt)of various temples including Sree Poornathrayeesa temple, Sabarimala and Chottanikara temple.
-The Suprabhatam composed by him is being played at Sabirimala and Chottanikara every morning.
-Another unique contribution of this poet is that the Slogan carved on granite installed beneath and written on brass behind Maraprabhu sculpture at Guruvayoor is penned by him.
-He has composed more than two hundred devotional songs and more than thousand Keerthans and Bhajans.
-This poet is popularly known as Bhaktha Kavi (Devotional Poet) since he is immersed in inducing bhakti into the heart of the common people by writing and publishing spiritual songs, keerthans, head to toe descriptions of Gods(Harisamgam..Sree Poornathrayeesa kesathipatham, Guruvayooappa Kesathipatham are all very popular), and also by writing and publishing spiritual articles.
+He is also the recipient of Kerala Kshethra Anushtana Kalavedi's Nadasree award, the Thali Mahadeva Puraskaram, and the Udayanapuram Subrahmanya Swamy Temple Puraskaram.
+He has composed more than twenty-five Suprabhatham songs for various temples, including the Sree Poornathrayeesa temple, Sabarimala, and Chottanikara temple.
+He penned the slogan carved on the Maraprabhu sculpture at Guruvayoor, and has composed more than two hundred devotional songs, and over one thousand Keerthans and Bhajans.

-Personal life

-Vaikom Ramachandran was born to Vasudevan Nair and Leelavathy Amma on 3 May 1962 at Vaikom in Kottayam.Sri Vaikom Ramachandran was a District Supply Officer, and now working as Member of Consumer Dispute Redressal commission, Ernakulam.